Introduction

-Welcome to the full load current calculation template!
+Welcome to our full load current calculator!

-To calculate the full load current of a device or circuit, you will need to know the following information:
+For the calculation the full load current of a device or circuit, you will need to know the following information:

 1. The voltage of the circuit (V)